Geovation/catalyst-deployment/README.md

 Deleting a template deployment does **not** delete the associated resources in the resource group.
 You must delete these separately.

+### Resources Overview

+Running the deployment automatically generates all the required resources.
+These resources are summarised below.

 ## AWS

 AWS deployment has been written using [CloudFormation templates](https://aws.amazon.com/cloudformation/resources/templates/).
+There are two complementary templates: main.yml and main.json, which mirror each other.
+Either of these should work for the two deployment methods listed below.

 ### Permissions